|Condom broke during insertive anal! Please help!!!! 2nd time!

-- Insertive Anal Sex Without Condom Negative At 3 Months
+- Insertive Anal Sex With Condom And HIV Testing

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.